 - Anger management

-- Lack of trust and jealousy
+- Lack of trust, jealousy and control in relationships

 - Abusive relationships in the home